FuelLabs/fuel-specs/specs/protocol/abi.md

 > **Note**: The order of entries in `"inputs"`, `"outputs"`, `"components"`, `"typeArguments"`, and `"typeParameters"` is important and should be taken into account when encoding/decoding an ABI.

+> **Note**: This JSON should be both human-readable and parsable by the tooling around the FuelVM and the Sway programming language.
+There is a detailed specification for the binary encoding backing this readable descriptor.
+The [Function Selector Encoding](#function-selector-encoding) section specifies the encoding for the function being selected to be executed and each of the argument types.

 ### A Simple Example

 Below is a simple example showing how the JSON ABI for an example that does not use generic or complex types.
 We will later go over more complex examples.